Student Loan Interest Deductions & Tax Credits

 In order to qualify for this tax deduction, the IRS has developed the following criteria: tax payers must have first paid interest on the loan(s) for the former year in order to be eligible.
 Married couples seeking this deduction should have filed jointly on their income tax returns instead of employing the status of "married filing separately."
 Also, if married couples are filing a joint return, it is not permissible for them to be listed as dependents on another party's return.
 For example, graduates cannot prove eligible for the student loan deduction if their parents are listing them under dependent status.
 Additionally, a person's modified adjusted gross income should be lower than an annual set amount.
 Eligible individuals will be sent a form, the 1098-E, if $600 or more of student loan interest has been paid annually.

 A graduate must have a qualified student loan (or loans), meaning that this loan was strictly designated for the purpose of academic funding and for no other uses.
 In other words, "payday loans" and other such alternative funding sources are ineligible.
-Additionally, it should be noted that in order to qualify for this tax deduction for 2018, individuals should have paid the interest on the college loan(s) for the 2017 tax year.
+Additionally, it should be noted that in order to qualify for this tax deduction, individuals should have paid the interest on the college loan(s) during the tax year.

 The American Opportunity Tax Credit